 8 Tips for Better Dental Health for Your Dog or Cat

 If you read last week’s post about dental disease in pets, you know how important it is to maintain your cat or dog’s dental health.
 It’s better to prevent cavities, abscesses, and periodontal disease than to have to treat them later on.
+Annual exams often uncover dental disease early before visible symptoms and signs of pain appear.
+If your pet has not had a recent exam, schedule a visit.

 But if the thought of starting a routine to care for your pet’s pearly whites seems daunting, don’t fret!
 There are many quick and easy ways to insure that your pet is getting the care he needs.
 Just as you devote a little bit of time every day to your own tooth-care routine, investing some time for your pet’s dental health is worth it.
 It will save you and your pet some hassles in the long run.